wazuh/wazuh-documentation/source/user-manual/automatic-remediation/index.rst

 	.. note::
 		More information about options for creating a :ref:`command <reference_ossec_commands>`

-2. Define the **Active response**
+2. Define the active response

-	The **Active response** configuration defines when and where a command is going to be executed.
-A command will be triggered when a specific rule with a specific id, severity level or source matches the **Active response** criteria.
+	The active response configuration defines when and where a command is going to be executed.
+A command will be triggered when a specific rule with a specific id, severity level or source matches the active response criteria.
 This configuration will further define where the action of the command will be initiated, meaning in which environment (Agent, Manager, Local, or everywhere).

 	Example::